Activation Keys provide a mechanism to define properties that may be applied to Content Hosts during registration. This includes properties such as:

 To change repository enablement settings using a key:

-View current settings:
+View and change settings:

 To add Host Collections to a key: